koush/docs.scrypted.app/installation.md

 <!--@include: ./parts/proxmox-tip.md-->

 ::: warning
-Scrypted NVR servers with NVIDIA GPUs must create an Ubuntu 22.04 VM inside Proxmox VE and then continue with the [Linux - Docker](#linux-docker) installation.
+Scrypted NVR servers with NVIDIA GPUs must create an Ubuntu 22.04 VM inside Proxmox VE and pass through the GPU.
+Then continue with the [Linux - Docker](#linux-docker) installation.
 NVIDIA hardware is not supported inside the Scrypted Proxmox VE LXC.
 :::

 Scrypted can be installed on a Proxmox VE by pasting the following script on the Proxmox VE **host**.
 This script will download and restore a Scrypted container backup.
 The script prompts to pass through GPUs and Coral Edge TPUs.
 Hosts with Coral Edge TPUs must also install the driver using the steps below.